 - June 5, 1938 : The new Look About Lodge was completed, dedicated, and opened to members and the public.

 - 1940s and 1950s: Members would come to the South Chagrin Reservation for breakfasts and holiday picnics, and to “Look About Lodge” for educational programs and social events.

 - 1960s through 1980s: The Club continued to provide educational programs, and to hold fund raisers where plants, food, and other nature related products were sold.

-- Throughout the Club’s history, the focus has been on learning and teaching about wild plants and animals, plus conserving natural resources.
+- Throughout the Club’s history, the focus has always been on learning and teaching about wild plants and animals, plus conserving natural resources.

 - Today, the Cleveland Natural Science Club meets in the Lodge from February through November on the first Saturday of each month.
 A program on a natural science subject is held at 7:30 PM.
 It is open to the public.
 The program subjects are listed on this website and in the Cleveland Metroparks Emerald Necklace.
 In December, a Christmas tea and open house is held, and is open to the public.
-It has been held since 1938,
+It has been held every year since 1938.

 Look About Lodge

 - 1935: Professor Persing, in conjunction with the Metropark’s Landscape Architect, sought out a new location on which to build a new “Look About Lodge”.
 It was designed to serve the expanded membership (of over 200).
 The prototype was Old Faithful Lodge in Yellowstone National Park, which a number of members had visited.

 - 1936 – 1937: The new/current Look About Lodge was built from 309 American chestnut logs for an investment of $26,500 raised by Club members.
 The chestnut trees, from the Loudonville area, had been killed by a fungus blight.
 The labor to build the Lodge was provided by WPA (Works Progress Administration) craftsmen because it was built on Metroparks land and was build partially to serve the public.